Dr. Michael May (FRCS) — Updated on January 26, 2023

 Blood sugar

-Blood sugar level is an important indicator of diabetes.
+The blood sugar level is an important indicator of diabetes.
 In particular, type 2 diabetes may be linked with hair loss.
-One study found that type 2 diabetes was associated with increased risk of severe hair loss on the central scalp in African American women [7].
+One study found that type 2 diabetes was associated with an increased risk of severe hair loss on the central scalp in African-American women [7].

 ESR and C-reactive protein